DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight99 kg (15 st 8 lb) PositionCentre

 Jonathan started all three Tests for the victorious British & Irish Lions in 2013 against Australia.

-Jonathan’s early progress was hampered by a knee injury sustained at the U19 World Championship in 2006, but he starred in the IRB’s inaugural Junior World Championship in Wales in 2008.
+His early international progress was hampered by a knee injury sustained at the U19 World Championship in 2006, but he starred in the IRB’s inaugural Junior World Championship in Wales in 2008.

 DoB1984-10-04 BirthplaceJohannesburg Height2.03 m (6' 8") Weight116 kg (18 st 4 lb) PositionLock

-Brought up in Aberdare, Ian started his club career at Pontypridd, before moving to the Ospreys, having already made in excess of 100 appearances far for the region.
+Brought up in Aberdare, Ian started his club career at Pontypridd, before moving to the Ospreys.

 He made his Wales debut in Puerto Madryn against Argentina in 2006, galloping in from 60 metres to score his first and, so far, only try for Wales.

-He was an ever present in both the 2012 Grand Slam and the 2013 RBS 6 Nations Championship winning campaigns.
+He was an ever present in both the 2012 Grand Slam and the 2013 RBS 6 Nations Championship winning campaigns and toured Australia with the British and Irish Lions in 2013.

 Tangaki Taulupe (Toby) Tangaki Taulupe (Toby) became the first Pacific Islander to play for Wales in 2011 against the Barbarians.